is-centre/datm-annotation-tool/README.md

 * To change the painting mode (defects or mask in-painting), use the button on the bottom of the UI.
 The color of the button also hints at the colors with which defects and non-paved areas are marked: blue and red, respectively.
 * To paint over a defect or unpaved area (depending on the mode), **left click and drag.****
 * To erase any paint (any annotation is erased independent on the mode!), either switch to **delete mode** by pressing **[D]** on the keyboard, or use **control-left click** in normal painting mode.
 Either way, you will see an X painted over the brush cursor that symbolizes that you have entered delete mode.
+* To temporarily hide annotations, press and hold the **[H]** key on the keyboard.
 * To change brush size, **rotate the mouse wheel** while **holding control**.
 You can also change the size of the brush using the corresponding slider in the UI.
 * To create *line segments*, **left click** once at the starting point and then **shift-left click** at the end point.
 * To fill bounded areas with selected brush color, position the brush over the area and press **[F]** on the keyboard.
-* There is also a 10 step buffer for undoing incorrect painting operations via the usual shortcut **CTRL+Z**.
+* There is also a 20 step buffer for undoing incorrect painting operations via the usual shortcut **CTRL+Z**.
 Note however that a forward step is not yet available, so once undone you cannot reverse the operation via CTRL+Y.

 At the moment, the **[R]** *Clear ALL annotations* feature is not functional yet.